HMS Charybdis (1859)

-As part of the Royal Navy's 1869 Flying Squadron, she visited a number of ports in South America, Australia and Japan before returning to Vancouver.
-On 23 February 1870, Charybdis ran aground between Blunden Island and Pender Island, Colony of British Columbia.
+As part of the Royal Navy's 1869 Flying Squadron, she visited a number of ports in South America, Australia and Japan before returning to Esquimalt.
+On 23 February 1870, Charybdis ran aground between Blunden Islet and (South) Pender Island, Colony of British Columbia.
 Repairs cost £227.
 Nobody was found to be to blame for the grounding.
 In 1870 she sailed to Plymouth for refit.
 In 1873 she was assigned to the China Station and conducted anti-piracy patrols in the Straits of Malacca.
 During the Southern Malayan state disputes in 1874, she in conjunction with HMS Hart kept the peace.
 In February 1875, she ran aground on the Meander Shoal, off Singapore, Straits Settlements.
 She was refloated with the assistance of a number of tugs.

 In October 1880, she was lent to the Canadian government as a training ship, until returned by Canada in 1882.
 She was sold at Halifax, Nova Scotia in 1884 for breaking up.